samlevin11/terrain-challenge/README.md

 In PostGIS, the new `pointcloud` table stores this LIDAR as a table of `PcPatch` objects.
 Each patch represents a chip produced by PDAL, each storing a collection of approximately 400 `PcPoint` objects.
 While this table is not used further in this project, the `pgPointCloud` extension provides an efficient data storage model for LIDAR in PostGIS.
 Multiple LAS/LAZ datasets could be imported into this shared table to consolidate them into a single source.

+The `terrain_to_postgis_rasters.py` script is used to import the processed terrain rasters (DEM, slope, aspect) into PostGIS.
+It begins by listing `.tif` (GeoTIFF) files within the `data` directory.
+These rasters are accessible within the container via a mounted volume.

+For each GeoTIFF, its SRID is identified using [GDAL](https://gdal.org/en/latest/api/python/raster_api.html) and [OSR](https://gdal.org/en/latest/api/python/spatial_ref_api.html).
+Using a Python `subprocess`, the [`raster2pgsql`](https://postgis.net/docs/using_raster_dataman.html#RT_Raster_Loader) program within the PostGIS container is run.
+Since this program may not be available on the host machine, it can be more reliably used via the container.
+This converts the rasters to a SQL command that may be used to load them in PostGIS.
+Various flags and configurations are provided to specify the name of the new raster table (based on the filename), SRID, enforcing raster contraints, etc. Due to the relatively small size of the data, tiling is not used in this example.

+Finally, the SQL output of the `raster2pgsql` command is executed via a [psycopg](https://www.psycopg.org/docs/) database connection.
+This creates the terrain rasters in the PostGIS DB's persistent storage volume.

+## 4 PostGIS Raster Clipping Functions